-Fire inspectors visit and inspect buildings and other structures, such as sports arenas and shopping malls, to search for fire hazards and to ensure that federal, state, and local fire codes are met.
+A fire inspector is someone who visits and inspects buildings and other structures, such as sports arenas and shopping malls, to search for fire hazards and to ensure that federal, state, and local fire codes are met.
 They also test and inspect fire protection and fire extinguishing equipment to ensure that it works.
 Fire inspectors work both in offices and in the field.
-In the field, inspectors examine public buildings and multi-family residential buildings.

 What does a Fire Inspector do?

 Test fire alarms, sprinklers, and other fire protection and extinguishing equipment

 Inspect equipment such as gasoline storage tanks and air compressors

 Review emergency evacuation plans